Introduction: Building SaaS That Grows With You

 1. What is SaaS architecture?

-SaaS architecture defines how a Software-as-a-Service application is structured—including multi-tenancy, database design, service organization, and infrastructure for supporting multiple customers at scale.
+SaaS architecture defines how a Software-as-a-Service application is structured -- including multi-tenancy, database design, AI-native service integration, and infrastructure for supporting multiple customers at scale.

 2. What is multi-tenancy in SaaS?

 Multi-tenancy is where a single application instance serves multiple customers (tenants) while keeping their data isolated.
-It's more cost-efficient than single-tenant deployments.
+The bridge model, combining pooled and siloed resources per tier, is the dominant enterprise pattern in 2026.

 3. When should I use microservices for SaaS?

 Consider microservices when you need independent scaling, have multiple development teams, or require technology flexibility.
+Cell-based architecture is an emerging pattern for blast radius containment.
 Start monolithic while finding product-market fit.

 4. What database architecture is best for SaaS?